ktorch/ktorch/docs/sparse.rst

 .. function:: values(enlisted-ptr) -> ptr

    :param ptr: a previously allocated :doc:`api-pointer <pointers>` to a sparse tensor
-   :return: Given a ptr, returns a k array containing non-zero values of the tensor.
+   :return: given a ptr, returns a k array containing non-zero values of the tensor.
 If the ptr is enlisted, returns a new :doc:`api-pointer <pointers>` to a tensor with the values.

 ::